 3. Braking System

 E-scooters have various braking systems.
-However, there are three common ones – disk brakes, drum brakes, and regenerative brakes.
+However, there are three common ones – disc brakes, drum brakes, and electronic brakes.

 Related: Electric Scooter Brakes Explained